 Here's a secret: most of the skills needed to improve processes involve no math at all!

 That's right.
 By concentrating on choosing the right projects, taking stakeholders into account, leading a team, mapping processes and using common sense graphical and Lean approaches, you can start improving processes and making dramatic changes to the bottom line.
 No statistics required.

 Stay tuned because we are working on a "Quick Start" bundle of courses that will give you the tools you need to get a jump start on quality improvement.

 What if I'm looking for some formal training program, and not a mini-course?

 We've got that covered as well.
 We offer Yellow, Green and Black Belt certificate courses for those who want a credential.

 I'm already an experienced quality practitioner.
 What can University Training Partners offer me?

 Even if you already have a Belt, there may be some topics that never really clicked for you.

-How's your comfort level with fractional factorial designs, or Bayes' Theorem?
+How's your comfort level with fractional factorial designs, or Markov's theorem?

 We are busy preparing mini-courses in probability, linear regression, design of experiments, and Quality 4.0 topics like classification and regression trees.